Ugali: Ghana

-Sagtulga (Dagbani: saɣituliga, Hausa:tuo zaafi), or diehuo, is a popular main dish for the people of Ghana.
+Sagtulga (Dagbani: saɣituliga, Hausa: tuo zaafi), or diehuo, is a popular main dish for the people of Ghana.
 Sagtulga is a main meal eaten with soupy accompaniments such as okro soup.
 It is most common in the country's northern regions: Northern, Upper East, and Upper West.
 The dish is usually eaten for dinner, yet some people (for example, farmers and manual workers) have it for breakfast or lunch.
 It is usually eaten with blended Corchorus olitorius leaves (Dagbani: salinvogu, Hausa: ayoyo, molokai) and okro (Abelmoschus esculentus) with stew on the side.

 The dish consists of cooked maize dough with a little dried cassava dough and water without salt.
 Traditionally, it is prepared with millet dough, which is indigenous to Ghana's north.

 It is mainly eaten with green vegetable soup made from bitter leaves, or sometimes freshly pounded cassava leaves.
 It can be accompanied with a variety of soups, including okra and groundnut soup.

 Kenya

 In Luhya culture, it is the most common staple starch, but it is also a key part of Luhya wedding traditions; obusuma prepared from millet (known as obusuma bwo bule) was traditionally included among delicacies on a bride's high table.
 Obusuma can also be prepared from other starches like sorghum or cassava (obusuma bwo 'muoko).
-Obusuma is commonly served with tsimboka, or etsifwa, eliani (vegetables), inyama (meat), inyeni (fish), thimena (whitebait) or omrere (jute leaves).
+Obusuma is commonly served with tsimboka, or etsiswa, eliani (vegetables), inyama (meat), inyeni (fish), thimena (whitebait) or omrere (jute leaves).
 For distinguished guests or visitors, it is usually served with ingokho (chicken).